scio-labs/inkathon/README.md

 ### 2. Build & deploy contracts on a local node

 The `contracts/package.json` file contains shorthand scripts for building, testing, and deploying your contracts.
-To run these scripts, you need to set `contracts/` as the active working directory in your terminal.

 > **Pre-requisites:**
 >